David Oks

 David E. Oks (/ɒks/) is an American writer and former political activist, best known for organizing and managing the Mike Gravel 2020 presidential campaign as a high school senior.
-In 2020, Oks helped found the Gravel Institute, a progressive political advocacy group named after Mike Gravel, following the end of Gravel's 2020 presidential campaign.
+In 2020, Oks helped found The Gravel Institute, a progressive political advocacy group named after Mike Gravel, following the end of Gravel's 2020 presidential campaign.

 Early life and education

-Oks was born to a family of Jewish immigrants from Argentina.
+Oks was born to a family of Jewish immigrants from Argentina, who have been described as "socialist" in regards to his views.

 Oks attended the Masters School, where he was a student when he convinced former senator Mike Gravel to enter the 2020 Democratic presidential primaries.
 He enrolled in Pembroke College at the University of Oxford in the fall of 2019.

 Campaign work

 Oks previously ran an unsuccessful write-in campaign for mayor of Ardsley, New York in 2017.
 His campaign for mayor was notable for his young age, which received attention in The New York Times and on WNYC.
 He garnered 50 votes, or approximately 3% of the vote, in the election.